Woutitit/woutitit.github.io/articles/how-to-create-a-good-track.md

 Important note that you still want to look at your particular genre if these things applies and how much of it applies.

-- Energy management: See article
+- Energy management: See "energy management" article
 - Dimensions: See article
+- Aliveness and variation: See song writing
-- Variation: See article
+- Timbre: See song writing
 - Repetition: See article(?)
 - Call and response: See song writing article
-- Contrast: See production article
+- Contrast: See songwriting and production article